-I, (name), hereby solemnly pledge my word of honor, that I will perform the duties of the office to which I have been (elected or appointed), and to abide by the ethical practices code, anti-harassment and anti-discrimination policies and the code of conduct of the AFL-CIO.
+I, (name), hereby solemnly pledge my word of honor, that I will perform the duties of the office to which I have been (elected or appointed), and to abide by the ethical practices code of the AFL-CIO and the anti-harassment and anti-discrimination policies and the code of conduct of this Council.
 I pledge to advance the strategic goals of the Greater Boston Labor Council and to stand with my union sisters, brothers and siblings against racism, sexism, homophobia, and all forms of oppression in our movement, in our workplaces, and in our communities.